 Convinced that differences strengthen us, the team is made up of women and men with very different profiles, both in their professional backgrounds and in their private dimension.
 Behind every product and every SOLO Group’s brand, there are women, men, young and old people, cultures and traditions from all over the world, all kinds of families and beliefs.
 There is no room for discrimination in the group.
 Quite the contrary!
 Multiculturalism is part of our DNA and of the richness of our company, we are proud of it and this will not change!
 By the way, company agreements emphasise the prohibition of any kind of discrimination on any basis whatsoever (recruitment, career development, remuneration, access to training, etc.).

 For SOLO Group, each employee represents a link in the chain, which means that if a link is missing, the chain gets broken.
 This is why SOLO Group is one of the few companies in France that implemented an equal profit-sharing among employees: whatever the position or the wage, they all receive the same amount.
-With a view to enhancing the value of knowledge, the human resource department has implemented the so-called “Generation Contract” aimed at improving access to stable employment for young people, maintaining and developing older workers’ employment, and ensuring the transfer of knowledge and skills between generations.

 The SOLO Group's staff consists of 200 people in France, Europe, our subsidiaries and Asia.
 At our head office, the average age of our employees is 39.9 years, the average length of service is 6.5 years and more than 60% of our staff are women.